swcarpentry/python-novice-inflammation/_episodes/05-cond.md

 ~~~
 {: .language-python}

-In the first couple of plots, the maximum inflammation per day
+From the first couple of plots we saw that maximum daily inflammation exhibits
-seemed to rise like a straight line,
- one unit per day which is suspicious.
-We can check for this inside the `for` loop we wrote in the previous episode by doing a quick check.
+a suspicious behavior and raises one unit a day.
+Let's check for such behavior and report it as suspicious.
+However, let's not check the entire study but instead do a simplified test
-The below is checking if the maximum on day 0 and day 20 is equal to the day number, 0 and 20 respectively.
+and check if maximum inflammation in the beginning and in the middle of the study were equal to the day number.
-This is a simplified check, only checking day 0 and day 20 but will alert us to suspicious data.

 ~~~
 max_day_0 = numpy.max(data, axis=0)[0]
 max_day_20 = numpy.max(data, axis=0)[20]

 if max_day_0 == 0 and max_day_20 == 20:
     print('Suspicious looking maxima!')
 ~~~